 The Scripture specifically likens Christ’s rejection to a stone, in essence a building material, that has been rejected by builders.

 We must remember that Jesus’ fiercest opposition did not come from the pagans but from the religious leaders of his day.
-The Pharisees were busy building a false “church” (a religious ’empire’ of sorts, over which they could exert their ‘authority’, (See John 11:45-50, Matthew 23)), but it was out of touch with the living God and had no way of salvation in it.
+The Pharisees were busy building a false “church” (a religious ’empire’ of sorts, over which they could exercise their ‘authority’, (See John 11:45-50, Matthew 23).
+But their religious empire was out of touch with the living God and had no way of salvation in it.
 Like the builders of the tower of Babel (Genesis 11:1-9), the Pharisees were building their own “Babylon” (Revelation 17-18) in order to make a name for themselves (Genesis 11:4).
 (I personally believe Babylon in Revelation is, at least in part, symbolic of the false church and is typified in the Scriptures in the references to Babylon and The Tower of Babel).

-This false, religious ‘church’ stands in contradistinction to the temple of God, which is the true Church (1 Corinthians 3:16-17).
+This false, religious ‘church’ stands in contradistinction to the temple of God, which is the true Church, founded on Christ the cornerstone (1 Corinthians 3:16-17, 1 Peter 2:4-10).
 Scripture tells us that we believers are like “living stones” (1 Peter 2:5) which are founded upon Christ the Cornerstone and are being built up into the temple of God.
 Throughout the ages, the false ‘church’ has always persecuted the true Church (Luke 20:9-19, Matthew 23:33-39, Acts 7:44-53, 1 John 3:11-15).

 “If the world hates you, keep in mind that it hated me first.
 If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.
 Remember the words I spoke to you: ‘No servant is greater than his master.’
 If they persecuted me, they will persecute you also.
 If they obeyed my teaching, they will obey yours also.
 They will treat you this way because of my name, for they do not know the One who sent me.
 If I had not come and spoken to them, they would not be guilty of sin.
 Now, however, they have no excuse for their sin.
 He who hates me hates my Father as well.
 If I had not done among them what no one else did, they would not be guilty of sin.
 But now they have seen these miracles, and yet they have hated both me and my Father.
 But this is to fulfill what is written in their Law: ‘They hated me without reason.’…